 Preparing Election Materials to be Mailed

-Make sure your mailing lists are current, envelopes are addressed properly, and forms and tags needed for the mailing are obtained.
-USPS provides an Election Mail Kit to assist with the steps of the preparation process.
+Make sure your mailing lists are current, envelopes are addressed properly, and all necessary forms and tags have been obtained.
+USPS provides an Election Mail Kit to assist with the preparation process.

 Election materials for UOCAVA citizens can be sent as free postage-paid via First-Class Mail as authorized by 39 USC 3406 by election officials.
 These election materials include the Federal Post Card Application (FPCA), the Federal Write-In Absentee Ballot (FWAB), and State election materials, including letters acknowledging registration and State absentee ballots.
 To assist election officials, we have created the following envelope templates with the postage-paid indicia: